dray01/dsphinx/_posts/istio_on_GKE.rst

     :width: 400

 Over the past few years we've been hearing and talking about a Service Mesh.
-To me this technology certainly can solve many problems in both digitel natives and traditional enterprise alike.
+To me this technology certainly can solve many problems in both digital natives and traditional enterprise alike.
 I'm very much enjoying watching the SM space mature and really form a value statement that many architects I speak to are looking for.
 If we say that kubernetes has won.
 Then we will continue to see larger/more complex kubernetes deployments which will further drive the need for a Service Mesh.
 At a high level there are a few capabilities a Service Mesh will provide.
-Offload certificate mangement (mTLS) from the developers.
+Offload certificate management (mTLS) from the developers.
 Provide the SRE/Ops teams with insight into service performance/latency and to further abstract services from the network.